Andreamuci/EXa/ex4/README.md

-# Exercise 4: Application of Magnetic Fields
+# Exercise 4: Applications of Magnetic Fields

 Go to the [Jupyter Notebook](./Magnetic_V001.ipynb)